Free Republic: Allegations of unfair treatment of Giuliani supporters and others who digress from popular opinions

 In 2007, moderators removed the posting privileges of many members who supported the presidential campaign of then current Republican front-runner Rudy Giuliani.
 The New York Observer reported:

 Starting in April 2007 ... members sympathetic to the former mayor's candidacy claim to have suffered banishment from the site.
 They were victimized, they say, by a wave of purges designed to weed out any remaining support for the Giuliani campaign...

 Robinson himself endorsed Fred Thompson and was an enthusiastic backer of his campaign.
 Robinson has frequently banned fellow conservatives and others who don't completely share his political mindset.
 Among those claiming to have been permanently banned are several participants in the debate over the violent death of Bill Clinton's Deputy White House Counsel, Vince Foster.
 They include Hugh Turley of FBICover-up.com, David Martin of DCDave.com, and Dan E. Moldea of Moldea.com.
 During and after the 2008 U.S. Presidential election, according to political commentator Sean Hannity, "[E]veryone I knew basically left because of so much childish, immature personal attacks.
 The propensity there to eat their own.
-And a lot of the people -- most of the people -- I knew that were on it left."
+And a lot of the people—most of the people—I knew that were on it left."

 Instigating Birther rumors about Barack Obama

-On March 1, 2008, a Free Republic poster made the earliest recorded report of a rumor that then-candidate Barack Obama was secretly born outside the United States, and was falsely claiming to have been born in Hawaii.
+On March 1, 2008, a Free Republic poster made the earliest recorded report on the internet of a rumor that then-candidate Barack Obama was secretly born outside the United States, and was falsely claiming to have been born in Hawaii.
 The poster may have been inspired by a legal hypothetical expressing a similar fact pattern posted at the law blog The Volokh Conspiracy the previous day.
 The Free Republic poster's claim was then promulgated across other blogs in the months that followed, eventually developing into the birther movement.